Bachelor of Laws, Singapore Management University (Magna cum laude)

 Some notable matters which she has acted / assisted in are:-

-- A Foreign Joint Venture v A Singapore Insurance Company: Represented insured companies in an ad hoc arbitration against their insurers in relation to the recovery under their insurance policy.
+- A Foreign Joint Venture v A Singapore Insurance Company: Successfully represented insured companies against their insurers in an ad hoc arbitration where the claim related to the recovery of over SGD 10 million under a contractor’s all-risk insurance policy.

-- A Singapore Consultancy Company v A Singapore Rig Company: Acted for rig consultants in an SIAC arbitration, in relation to contractual disputes and claims under their consultancy contracts.
+- A Singapore Consultancy Company v A Singapore Rig Company: Successfully represented rig consultants in an SIAC arbitration, in relation to contractual disputes and claims under their consultancy contracts.

-- A Malaysian Purchaser v a Middle Eastern Vendor: Represented a purchaser in an LCIA arbitration involving the sale and purchase of shares, where key issue in the dispute was the interpretation of a foreign tax code, and tax policy.
+- A Malaysian Property Company v UAE Hospitality Company: Successfully represented a purchaser in an LCIA arbitration, with respect to dispute arising from the acquisition of a property in Thailand, where the key issue in dispute involved the interpretation of the Thai tax code and Thai tax policy.

 - Acted for a Myanmar congolmerate in a joint venture transaction relating to a commodities terminal in Myanmar.